Legoland – Miniland USA

 New York boasts the Freedom Tower, Rockefeller Plaza complete with water fountains, animated yellow taxicabs in Times Square, Broadway, the Statue of Liberty, a cutaway view of Grand Central Station, the Guggenheim Museum, Bronx Zoo and of course The Empire State Building.

+California is represented by San Francisco and Hollywood with the iconic Golden Gate Bridge, Chinatown, Fisherman’s Wharf and the famously steep twisting switchback Lombard Street of San Francisco.
 No Hollywood scene would be complete without the Chinese Theatre and the famous sign but in Legoland’s case it reads LEGOWOOD!

 There is animated marching band in front of the Capitol and tiny cherry trees blossom every spring.

 More than two million bricks were used to build Las Vegas alone.
 It showcases the amazing Las Vegas Strip including many iconic landmark casinos and hotels such as the Luxor Las Vegas, New York, New York Hotel and Casino, Excalibur, Mirage, Treasure Island, Tropicana, MGM Grand, Venetian, Stratosphere tower and Paris Las Vegas with the balloon sign and Eiffel Tower.

 There is even a miniature wedding chapel and working monorails.